Alan Wendt - Keynote Speaker

 Ministry of Business, Innovation & Employment (MBIE)

 Panel discussion about MBIE’s plans to transition to requiring NAATI qualifications for interpreters.
-Invited panellists: Quintin Ridgeway, Manager, New Zealand Translation Service; Mark Painting, Chief Executive, NAATI; Isabelle-Poff-Pencole, President, NZSTI; Dr Marco Sonzogni, Senior Lecturer, Victoria University of Wellington; Helen Crabb, Interpreter Coordinator for Refugees, MBIE.
+Invited panellists: Quintin Ridgeway, Manager, New Zealand Translation Service; Mark Painting, Chief Executive, NAATI; Isabelle-Poff-Pencole, President, NZSTI; Dr Marco Sonzogni, Reader (Associate Professor) in Translation Studies, Victoria University of Wellington; Helen Crabb, Interpreter Coordinator for Refugees, MBIE.

 Dr Di Nash